Top 5 VMware Backup Solutions to Protect Your VMs for Free

 Summary

-In this article I presented 5 VMware backup solutions, 4 of them are built-in features.
-They may be enough for Workstation VMs.
-But if you want a comprehensive and cost-effective software to backup VMware ESXi VMs, I recommend you a professional backup tool, AOMEI Cyber Backup.
-Besides backup and restore, it also allows one administrator to create sub-accounts with limited privileges for efficient collaboration.
+In this article, I presented 5 VMware backup solutions.
+But by comparison, The first backup solution - AOMEI Cyber Backup is suitable for most conditions.
+It offers an easy-to-use, centralized way to backup all backup VMware ESXi VMs, Besides backup and restore, it also allows one administrator to create sub-accounts with limited privileges for efficient collaboration.

 Crystal